ablankz/bloader/docs/configuration/index.md

 ## Features
 - Any format supported by Viper, such as yaml, json, toml, etc., can be read.
 - The configuration file for master and slave is different from each other.
 - Environment variables starting with `BLOADER_` can be overridden.
-Override is preferred over[Override Mechanism](override.md).
+Override is preferred [Override Mechanism](override.md).

 ## Configuration Options
 1. **[Configurable Properties](prop.md)**: Properties that should be set as properties